git/git.github.io/General-Application-Information.md

 ## Note about the number of slots

 The Git organization usually has very limited mentoring capacity.
-These days we usually accept between 0 and 3 students per season (Winter or Summer).
+These days we usually accept around 2 or 3 students per season (Winter or Summer).

 ## Note about giving back and mentoring